s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 vpaddq       %ymm3,%ymm6,%ymm3
 ```

-`vpsadbw` sums each eight bytes in the accumulator together into four 64-bit numbers, then `vpadddq` sums it with a wider accumulator, that we now won't overflow and that we extract at the end to arrive at the final count.
+`vpsadbw` sums each eight bytes in the accumulator together into four 64-bit numbers, then `vpadddq` sums it with a wider accumulator, that we know won't overflow and that we extract at the end to arrive at the final count.

 So far nothing revolutionary.
 In fact you can find this kind of approach on StackOverflow: [How to count character occurrences using SIMD](https://stackoverflow.com/questions/54541129/how-to-count-character-occurrences-using-simd).

 ## The Magic Sauce

 The thing with this challenge is, we do so little computation it's almost entirely memory bound.
-Further, we're really bound by the number of load slots we can fill.

-A first came up on the following idea when reading through the typo-ridden Intel Optimization Manual.
-On page 788 it describes the 4 hardware prefetches, which mostly seem to help with sequential access pattern, except for the "Streamer" prefetcher, which:
+I was reading through the typo-ridden Intel Optimization Manual looking for anything memory related when, on page 788, I encountered a description of the 4 hardware prefetches.
+Three of them seemed to help purely with sequential access (what I was already doing), but one, the "Streamer", had an interesting nuance:

-"Detects and maintains up to 32 streams of data accesses.
+> "Detects and maintains up to 32 streams of data accesses.
 For each 4K byte page, you can maintain one forward and one backward stream can be maintained."

 "For each 4K byte page".
 Can you see where this is going?
-Instead of processing the whole input sequentially, we'll interleave processing 4K pages.
-We also unroll a bit and process a whole cache line in each block.
+Instead of processing the whole input sequentially, we'll interleave processing successive 4K pages.
+In this particular case interleaving 8 pages seems to be the optimum.
+We also unroll the kernel a bit and process a whole cache line (2x32 bytes) in each block.

 ```cpp
 #define BLOCK(offset) \